hen6003/Calc_GUI_python/README.md

 # Calc_GUI_python
 Calculator written in Python using tkinter

-Calc-installer.exe is for windows only

-1.10 update bug fix (only in source and linux)
+1.10 update bug fix (not in any windows version will have to use source): fixed square rooting after doing +,-,/ and * would'nt work